digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 ---

 # Centre Console Buttons

+> NOTE: This does not cover buttons in the standard Series 2-3 dash, as they are tightly integrated with the newer designed climate control system.

-The buttons within the centre dash area of the car use connectors that are simply known as 090 Connectors, likely manufactured by a company known as Yazaki.
+The buttons within the centre dash area of some models of AU Falcon use connectors that are simply known as 090 Connectors, likely manufactured by a company known as Yazaki.
 These are similar connectors to those used throughout other interior plugs within the AU Falcon Cabin in particular.

+## Known models

+Due to a moderate redesign of the dash area of the AU Falcon between series 1 and series 2, only the following models appear to have these buttons present:

+- AU Falcon (Series 1 only)
+- AU Fairmont
+- AU Fairlane
+- AU Falcon Ute (Where column shift fitted, ECON button only)

 ## Plug Information